DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/03-organizing-styles.md

 ![Image: Base, Layout, Components](assets/style-framework.png)

-Note: Styles aren't perfectly organized.
+Note: How do we translate our nice organized/reusable design patterns into CSS that is also organized/reusable?
+Styles aren't perfectly organized.
 There's often overlap between different kinds of styles.

 ---------------------------------------
 ## Conventions for Organizing Styles